 National Library of Australia

 The collection comprises papers, reports, publications, photographs and correspondence which document aspects of Overall's outstanding career as an architect and urban planner.
 Of particular interest are the items which record his significant role as the National Capital Development Commissioner, together with his long association with planning for New Parliament House, including chairmanship of the New Parliament House Design Competition.
+Also incuded Included are plaques and several medals, for town planning, architecture as well as Overall's KB and OBE.

 Please refer to the collection's catalogue record for the access conditions (http://nla.gov.au/nla.cat-vn1109579).